MustafaAljumayli/MustafaAljumayli/README.md

 - 3 Years of Experience in Sales.
 - Former Real Estate Agent in North Carolina.
 - Self-taught electronics repairman and PC builder.
-- I'm obssessed with business and investing.
+- I'm obsessed with business and investing.

 Learn more about me @ [mustafaaljumayli.com](https://www.mustafaaljumayli.com)!
 <!-- <h3>Open source projects</h3>